Toemsel/Network/README.md

 - Very fast and relieable (6-10ms RTT)
 - Highly customizable
 - OpenSource and Free to use

+'*' Bluetooth support only for .NET 4.6 - 4.8

 # Donations
 - LTC: LYSaNyRArm1jQdAxYXf7GDFSCuoGnVSVSf